 - Create Rule: See Creating Rules from Alarms for more information.

-- Alarm Status: Use this button to set a status for the alarm: open, in review, or closed.
+- Status: This field indicates the status for the alarm: open, in review, or closed.
+You can click the icon to edit the field and apply a status.
 See Alarm Status for more information.

-You can see the alarm details, then the source, the destination, the associated alarm if it exists, the associated eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall., a description, and, in the case of an alarm with a high priority, a recommendation to fix the problem.
+Below the alarm details, you can see the source, the destination, the associated alarm if it exists, the associated eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., a description, and, in the case of an alarm with a high priority, a recommendation to fix the problem.

 The icon located next to the asset enables you to access these options: